 Even under ideal circumstances, reliably estimating parameters of mechanistic epidemiological models, such as the SIR, can be quite challenging due to their nonlinear and dynamic nature.
-The simplest idea for estimating R_0 -that is, making a list of initial infections, tracking down the number of additional infections that can be traced directly to each of those initial ones, and dividing to obtain an estimate of R_0 -is not an accepted practice due to the fact that incomplete contact tracing and asymptomatic cases would lead to downward-biased estimates.
+The simplest idea for estimating R_0 -taking a list of initial infections, tracking down the number of additional infections that can be traced directly to each of those initial ones, and dividing to obtain an estimate of R_0 -is not accepted practice, due to the fact that incomplete contact tracing and asymptomatic cases would lead to downward-biased estimates.
 Instead, researchers often employ some more sophisticated variant of the following two-step method-of-moments approach: start with the log growth rate of the epidemic as implied by an SIR model, $\gamma(R_0-1)$, and equate that to an empirical log growth rate from the case counts.
 To identify γ and R_0 separately, then, one can use (potentially incomplete) contact tracing data to infer the distribution of length of time between infections, which helps tie down γ .

-Most of us have internalized the notion that more data always lead to better estimates, but a counterintuitive situation can exist here.
+Most of us have internalized the notion that more data always lead to better estimates, but a counter-intuitive situation can exist here.
 As the epidemic spreads and more data become available, the quality of (at least some of) the data can be compromised.
 First, contact tracing efforts will inevitably fall behind in a fast-growing epidemic, and the resulting data might be increasingly lower quality.
 Second, as an epidemic grows, behavioral responses can emerge, which could contaminate an estimate of R_0 .
-Third, increased testing can identify asymptomatic cases which could contaminate case growth rates, because cases which would not have been included in early case counts are included in later ones.
-In short, more data can lead to worse estimates, as discussed in Ferretti et al. (2020).
+Third, increased testing can identify asymptomatic cases, which could contaminate case growth rates, as cases which would not have been included in early case counts are included in later ones.
+In short, more data can lead to worse estimates, as discussed in (Ferretti et al., 2020).
 There is a trade-off, though: these limited sample sizes early in an epidemic make capturing heterogeneity of many types problematic, to say nothing of capturing changes in parameters over time.

 We should stress that epidemiologists have studied these issues in depth for many years.
-Asymptotic analyses of the properties of maximum likelihood estimation and other estimators of parameters in homogeneous and heterogeneous SIR models can be found in Rida (1991) and Britton (1998).
+Asymptotic analyses of the properties of MLE and other estimators of parameters in homogeneous and heterogeneous SIR models can be found in Rida (1991) and Britton (1998).
 Markov Chain Monte Carlo methods for the Bayesian estimation of heterogeneous SIR models are described in Demiris and O'Neill (2005).
 And modern applications of disease models typically involve parameterization approaches that are more sophisticated than those described above.
-For examples of work along these lines, useful starting points include Mills, Robins, and Lipsitch (2004), Massad et al. (2010), and Viboud et al. (2018).
+See, for example, Mills, Robins, and Lipsitch (2004), Massad et al. (2010) and Viboud et al. (2018).